JacobNakayu/web-app-base/documentation/04-frontend-configuration.md

 ### manage.py collectstatic

-2. Django takes all files from the `/vite_build` directory as well as any files in `/static` directories in the apps (as defined by the **INSTALLED_APPS** section of [settings.py](../django_apps/app_name/settings.py)) and copies them to the `/staticfiles` directory.
+2. Django takes all files from `/static` directories in the apps (as defined by the **INSTALLED_APPS** section of [settings.py](../steesh_app/steesh/settings.py)) and copies them to the `/staticfiles` directory.
     - Django automatically looks in the `/static` directory of each app
-    - It looks in `/vite_build` because that is specified in the **STATICFILES_DIRS** setting.
-This setting should always include the **outDir** directory from [vite.config.js](../vite.config.js)
+    - You can specify extra directories to look for static files in by using the **STATICFILES_DIRS** settings in **settings.py**.
+For example, if you want to have a directory with all the images and logos you use.
     - Static files are collected to the directory specified by the **STATIC_ROOT** setting in **settings.py**, which is `/staticfiles` in this case.

-### exec gunicorn django_apps.app_name.wsgi:application --bind 0.0.0.0:8080 --workers 3
+### exec gunicorn steesh_app.steesh.wsgi:application --bind 0.0.0.0:8080 --workers 3

-3. Gunicorn starts the server and web application at port `8080`
+3. Gunicorn starts the server and web application, binding the Django back-end to port `8080`.
-4. When you go to http://localhost:8080/ or any variation thereof, Django checks for the URL pattern in [urls.py](../django_apps/app_name/urls.py)
-    - Django defines url patterns as anything after the port number and "/"
-    - In the case of http://localhost:8080/, the pattern it looks for is simply "" since there is nothing after the slash.
-5. If **urls.py** contains the URL pattern, it will redirect Django to the proper View in [views.py](../django_apps/main/views/views.py)
-    - In the case of URL pattern "", Django goes to the "Homepage" view
-6. The View specifies the HTML template to render for the page
-    - IN the case of the "Homepage" view, `index.html` is requested
-7. The webpage looks for an HTML file with a matching name in every directory listed in the **TEMPLATES** section of [settings.py](../django_apps/app_name/settings.py)
-8. The webpage renders the HTML and sends a request to Nginx for any Javascript or CSS files that the HTML calls for
-9. Nginx gives the webpage the static files from its static folder (which we make into a live copy of `/staticfiles` in [docker-compose.yml](../docker-compose.yml))
+4. With the server started, Nginx begins listening on Port 80 (as specified in [nginx.conf](../conf/nginx.conf) and [docker-compose.yml](../docker-compose.yml))
+    - Nginx processes the front-end requests for Vite and Vue and sends any back-end requests to Gunicorn and WSGI for the Django application
+5. Vite serves [index.html](../index.html) as the entrypoint (as specified in [vite.config.js](../vite.config.js))
+    - **index.html** calls for [main.js](../src/main.js), which calls for [base.scss](../src/styles/base.scss) and [App.Vue](../src/App.vue) to form the baseline of the website
+6. When someone enters the website or changes the URL they are at, Nginx checks [router.js](../src/router/router.js) for a matching URL pattern and serves the appropriate Vue file.

 </details>